billhsu/backend-best-practices/README.md

 # N Commandments

-1. README.md in the root of the repo is the docs
+1. README.md in the root of the repo, not in the docs/
 2. Single command run
 3. Single command deploy
 4. Repeatable and re-creatable builds